The Sean Ellis 40% Test: The Ultimate Guide

 You have product-market fit.
 But don't stop there:

-- Expand deliberately — can you serve adjacent segments without diluting the core experience?
+- Expand deliberately.
+Can you serve adjacent segments without diluting the core experience?

 25-40%: Getting Close

 You're in the "not quite" zone.
 Your product has value, but it's not essential yet.
-This is where most startups live — and where the most productive work happens.
+This is where most startups live, and where the most productive work happens.

 Below 25%: Fundamental Work Needed

-- Consider a pivot — not necessarily a complete restart, but a meaningful shift in focus, audience, or approach
+- Consider a pivot.
+Not necessarily a complete restart, but a meaningful shift in focus, audience, or approach

 What 40% (or Less) Actually Means for Your Startup